aws-samples/serverless-test-samples/python-test-samples/integrated-application-test-kit/README.md

 ## Introduction

-This sample demonstrates how you can use the Integrated Application Test Kit (IATK) to develop integration tests for your serverless and event-driven applications.
+This sample demonstrates how you can use the [AWS Integrated Application Test Kit (IATK)](https://awslabs.github.io/aws-iatk/) to develop integration tests for your serverless and event-driven applications.
 It can help you locate test resources hosted on the cloud, attach and monitor test harnesses within SLAs, extract tracing data for your test executions, and more.

 ## Contents